Doña Ana County Court Records

 Filing fees for civil cases

-Filing fees are non-refundable per Local Rule 13-601 of the Third Judicial District.
-Fees must be paid when the action is filed and will not be returned for any reason, including dismissal.
-No fees are charged against state, city, county, or nonprofit educational corporations, or U.S. government agencies.
+Filing fees are non-refundable under Local Rule 13-601 of the Third Judicial District.
+Fees must be paid when you file the action and will not be returned for any reason, including if the case is dismissed.
+State, city, county, and nonprofit educational corporations, as well as U.S. government agencies, are exempt from paying fees.

 Searching civil court records

-• NM Case Lookup – Search free of charge by party name or case number.
-Select the district court or magistrate court filter as needed.
+- NM Case Lookup — Search free of charge by party name or case number.
+Use the district court or magistrate court filter as needed.

 Property records

-Real estate documents such as deeds, mortgages, plats, and liens are recorded by the Doña Ana County Clerk’s Office rather than the court.
+Real estate documents — deeds, mortgages, plats, and liens — are recorded by the Doña Ana County Clerk's Office rather than the court.
 The Doña Ana County search service provides online access to recorded documents.
-Users must register an account to search.
-Questions can be directed to the County Clerk at (575) 647-7421 or dacclerk@donaana.gov.
+You'll need to register an account to search.
+Direct questions to the County Clerk at (575) 647-7421 or dacclerk@donaana.gov.

 Property assessment data is maintained by the Doña Ana County Assessor's Office and is searchable online.